A Pillar of Salt: Reception

 A Pillar of Salt received widespread critical acclaim.
 Sputnik Music said that the album "takes ageless topics such as identity, vices, and faith and makes them both deeply personal and widely universal" in its 4.5/5 star review.
 Gundersen's lyricism was a common theme across positive reviews.
 In its 8.0/10 review of the album, The Line of Best Fit remarked: "It's a scrapbook of life and its lessons, considered in retrospect by a veteran writer and musician."

 Additionally, upon the release of the album Gundersen was featured on Spotify's Grade A playlist as the cover artist.
 The playlist, which curates what it describes as 'a quality alternative blend', featured "Atlantis" in its October 8 edition.

 Despite not being released as a promotional single, "Atlantis" was a major source of media attention for A Pillar of Salt, largely due to the fame of guest vocalist Phoebe Bridgers.
 British music outlet NME described the track as "somber" and noted the music video, which was shot entirely on an iPhone.
 KEXP, one of Seattle's largest public radio stations, called the album "a well-crafted set of brooding folk-pop with an atmospheric sound featuring acoustic and electric guitars, piano, haunting melodies and introspective lyrics."

 Craig Manning of Chorus.fm called the album "a goddamn masterpiece".
 He observed in his review that the album served as an amalgamation of qualities from Gundersen's previous discography: "Everything he did well on each of his previous albums is here somewhere, and it all meshes together into a perfect tapestry.
 The throwback troubadour of Ledges; the thoughtful intellectual of Carry the Ghost; the architect of all those big, bruising crescendos that drove White Noise; the pop polyglot of Lover."

 Themes

-As with some of Gundersen's previous releases, A Pillar of Salt details personal experiences with relationships, growing older, loneliness, religion, and life in the Seattle, WA area.

-The title of the album alludes to Genesis 19, in which Lot's wife was transformed into a pillar of salt after looking back to the city of Sodom, which she was leaving.
-She defied warnings by God's angels not to look back while she and Lot's family fled, and suffered accordingly.
-Particularly in the Deluxe Edition's "A Pillar of Salt", Gundersen uses this image to compare her faithless disobedience and worldly interests to his own refusal to place faith in divine fiat.

 Like much of his music, A Pillar of Salt depicts Gundersen's earnest ambivalence concerning spiritual issues, in spite of the aching consequences and worry this causes himself and his loved ones.
 "He is unafraid of irreverently subverting biblical wisdom" in order to ask the question, "What will win in the end: the will of a man... or the unseen powers of providential fate?"